akashacms/epub-guide/documents/4-configuration.html.md

 Generally speaking an __identifier__ is a unique (hopefully) text string assigned to a specific book.
 While that's seemingly simple, it's a little tricky in practice.
 Book identifiers play different roles in different scenarios.

 The ISBN is a product identifier.
 The publisher doesn't have to acquire a new ISBN for minor revisions, but it is required to do so for a completely new edition.
 The publisher also must acquire an ISBN for each format the book is published in.
 In other words, the product identifier is how book distributors and stores distinguish one physical book from another.
+The key word is _physical_ because ISBN's purpose is primarily controlling inventory of printed books in warehouses and bookstores.
+It's widely thought eBook do not require an ISBN, but of course you should check with an authoritative source on this.

 The product identifier is useful for book distributors, but it doesn't tell us whether two versions of an electronic book are bit-for-bit identical.